luxloop/ofxExpire/README.md

 	ofxExpire e(august, 11, 2015);

+It's using `ofGetMonth()` etc. to do the actual checking, so I imagine that if the computer's system time and date is incorrect, you will run into problems.

 I prefer the above syntax, but some people think either of the below declarations is clearer.
 They all *behave* the same in this case, although they are technically different.
 Just FYI if it helps you understand what's going on.

 	ofxExpire e = ofxExpire(august, 11, 2015);